 Oxfam in Tanzania

-Oxfam has been working in Tanzania since the 1960s.
-As of September 2011, over 60 people are a part of the team, based in five locations (Shinyanga, Morogoro, Loliondo, Arusha and Dar Es Salaam).
+Oxfam has been working in Tanzania since the 1960s and it's based in five locations (Shinyanga, Morogoro, Loliondo, Arusha and Dar Es Salaam).

 Enhanced governance and transparency: Transformed power relationships between women, men, government, and businesses enables citizens to demand accountability and advocate for the provision of quality essential services.